Hastings Catholic Schools

 Hastings Catholic Schools is a private, Roman Catholic K-12 school system in Hastings, Nebraska, United States.
 It is located in the Roman Catholic Diocese of Lincoln.

-The institution has two constituent parts: St. Michael's Elementary School and St. Cecilia Middle/High School, both on separate campuses.
+The institution has two constituent parts: St. Michael's Elementary School, which provides instruction for preschool through grade five, and St. Cecilia Middle/High School, which provides instruction for grades six through 12, both on separate campuses.

-Starting in the 2021 - 2022 academic year, the school will have an agricultural education program.
+As of the 2021–2022 academic year, the school has an agricultural education program.

 Athletics

 St. Cecilia is a member of the Nebraska School Activities Association.
 They have won the following NSAA State Championships: